d10r/supertoken-api/README.md

 ## Overview

 This API provides access to token holder data for Super Tokens across multiple EVM chains.
 It periodically takes snapshots of token holder balances by querying the Superfluid subgraph and calculating accurate balances that include streaming and pool memberships, which conventional ERC20 tools often miss.
+For accuracy, it also verifies balances using RPC calls.

 ## Features